GrgryRtsch/rock-paper-scissors/README.md

 [View the live project here.](https://grgryrtsch.github.io/rock-paper-scissors/)

-This is the main website for Snowboarding Club.
+This is the main website my Rock, Paper, Scissors Game.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.

 <h2 align="center">User Experience & Wireframe</h2>